TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 We do not recommended that you switch between directory services.
 This can result in configuration issues that could disrupt your system!

 However, it is possible to change from either directory service to the other.
 If you want to migrate from LDAP to Active Directory, you must disable LDAP in SCALE and then remove the current directory server settings.
-To change from Active Directory to LDAP, use the Leave Domain option and disable the service before attempting to configure and enable LDAP.
+To change from Active Directory to LDAP, use the Leave Domain option and then disable the service before attempting to configure and enable LDAP.

 TrueNAS Enterprise